learnapollo/learnapollo/content/tutorial-react-native-vanilla/rnv-01.md

 })
 ```

-If you signed up with GitHub and downloaded the example, we already inserted your individual GraphQL endpoint here.
+If you signed up with GitHub and downloaded the example, we already inserted your individual GraphQL endpoint for the following exercises.

 ### Connecting Apollo Client to our React Components